 The torches are great big sticks of wax.
 They burn well and create and impressive flame but they also throw melted wax all over your clothes.
 The people in the ponchos were laughing now because it has taken weeks to clean my jacket properly and it really will never be the same again.
 Before you come to Edinburgh New Years Eve, my advice would be to find yourself some fireproof, waterproof heavy duty ponchos.
 Don’t buy something too cheap that will melt when the wax hits it either.

 The first choice to make when you are buying tickets for the torchlight procession at Edinburgh Hogmanay 2018 is which of the 3 starting points to choose from.
 Assuming that things are the same as the past 2 years (from our experience and that of our friend), the best starting point is North Bridge.
+It’s located a to right at the end of Princes Street a little way past the Edinburgh Christmas Market.
 This is the first to properly start moving and when we walked back up the hill on the way home over 2 hours after we had started, there were still people coming down the Royal Mile.
 Some people had some very long waits.

 The other choice is how many torches to get.
 If you are like us, your first instinct will be just to get one each and have done with it.
 However, bear in mind you might have to carry it for a couple of hours, The experience is very exciting and you’ll want to take lots of photos.
 This isn’t very easy if you are carrying a burning hot stick of fire at the same time.
 One between 2 worked out fine for us.